Spider-1998-Web/PC-Save-game-backup-Tool/README.md

 1. Clone or download this repository
 2. Make sure Python is installed on your system
-3. **Edit the `Game_Save_backup_script.py` file to set your preferred backup location (see Important Configuration Note above)**
-4. Run the launcher batch file or execute the Python script directly:
+3. Run the script for the first time to generate the configuration file:
    ```
    python Game_Save_backup_script.py
    ```
+4. Edit the generated `config.ini` file to set your preferred backup location
+5. Run the script again to start using the tool

 ## 📝 Usage